DucksAndNetherwort/AcousticBlueDuck/README.md

 # AcousticBlueDuck
-learn to solder by making a bluetooth speaker system
+Learn to solder by making a bluetooth speaker system.